Trazarw/r-utilities/README.md

-# r-utilities
+Shards of utilities code for R

-Basic shards of code for R
+- Usage of rodbcQuery.r